 Not Seeing Traffic in your Cequence Appliance?

-Do a tcpdump on the sensor virtual machine to see if traffic is ingressing and egressing
+Look through the output of tcpdump on the sensor virtual machine to see if traffic is ingressing and egressing

 [ec2-user@ip-10-0-0-104 ~]$ sudo tcpdump -i eth0 -nn port not 22 and port not 53